shapeshifter/shapeshifter-library-java/README.md

 * Validating incoming UFTP flex messages against the UFTP XSD (XML Schema Definition)
 * Validating incoming and (optionally) outgoing UFTP flex messages against a range of business rules
-* Sending and receiving flex messages, like flex requests, flex offers and flex orders.
+* Sending and receiving flex messages, like flex requests, flex offers, flex orders and test messages.
 * Verifying your incoming flex messages and signing your outgoing flex messages, thereby guaranteeing a safe message exchange
 * Providing means to lookup up participant information easily, so you know where to send your